-Sets out the guidelines for the General Education Program, and the administrative arrangements for 1988.
+Sets out the guidelines for the General Education Program, and the administrative arrangements for 1989.

-As the new General Education Program requirements are to be introduced progressively by the University, and a number of special provisions apply for 1988 only, you should read this Section very carefully before planning your General Education program and enrolling.
+As the new General Education Program requirements are to be introduced progressively by the University, you should read this Section very carefully before planning your General Education program and enrolling.